Tek-nr/Application-Development-with-Flutter/README.md

-# Flutter ile Uygulama Geliştirme
+# Application Development with Flutter
+Some notes about Dart and Flutter from different sources